Browse by Medical Category

 Replication stress and cancer

 Replication fork collapse can induce chromosome instability and mutagenic events that cause cancer.
 Organisms have therefore evolved pathways to stabilize stalled replication forks and to repair collapsed forks through processes such as homologous recombination (HR).
 Multiple factors involved in HR and replication fork stabilization, such as BRCA1 and BRCA2, are mutated in hereditary cancer syndromes, highlighting the importance of these pathways.
-We have demonstrated that the ubiquitin ligase RFWD3 ubiquitinates the single-stranded DNA binding protein RPA to promote homologous recombination at stalled replication forks and replication fork restart (Mol Cell 2015b).
-RFWD3 is mutated in the pediatric disorder Fanconi anemia, which is characterized by chromosomal instability, bone marrow failure, and cancer predisposition.
+We have demonstrated that the ubiquitin ligase RFWD3, which is mutated in the cancer predisposition syndrome Fanconi anemia, ubiquitinates the single-stranded DNA binding protein RPA to promote homologous recombination at stalled replication forks and replication fork restart (Mol Cell 2015b).
 We are currently studying RFWD3 function in the replication stress response and elucidating novel mechanisms of replication fork stabilization and repair.

 Targeted cancer therapy